MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxxdffilename.md

  #rxXdfFileName-methods: Retrieve .xdf file name

- Applies to version 9.1.0 of package RevoScaleR.

  ##Description

 Get the .xdf file path from a character string or RxXdfData object.